nicolasmurgueitio/anger_bias/README.md

 # Anger Bias
-Code for Murgueitio et al (under review).
+Code for Murgueitio et al (2025).
 Developmental impacts of deprivation and threat on emotion recognition.